MYSTERY OF THE WAX MUSEUM (1933) Reviews and overview

 Mystery-of-the-Wax-Museum-1933-Blu-ray-Warmer-Archives.jpg

-Mystery of the Wax Museum is a 1933 American mystery horror feature film released by Warner Bros. and directed by Michael Curtiz.
+Mystery of the Wax Museum is a 1933 American mystery horror film released by Warner Bros. and directed by Michael Curtiz.
 The movie stars Lionel Atwill, Fay Wray and Glenda Farrell.

 A follow-up to Warner’s 1932 horror success Doctor XMystery involved many of the same cast and crew, including actors Lionel Atwill, Fay Wray, Arthur Edmund Carewe and Thomas Jackson; director Michael Curtiz; art director Anton Grot; and cameraman Ray Rennahan.
 The film also re-used Doctor Xs opening theme music by Bernhard Kaun.